kodekloudhub/nginx/www/000-README.txt

    If you haven't already, clone the repository to your local machine. git clone REMOTE_REPOSITORY_URL

+(as of 4-Mar-2024, 2024:03:04,  REMOTE_REPOSITORY_URL is
+git@github.com:kodekloudhub/nginx.git

 2. **Enable Sparse Checkout**: cd REPOSITORY_DIRECTORY
-   (in this case, that would be kodekloud)
+   (in this case, that would be kodekloud or ~/work/kodekloud`)

    and enable sparse checkout.
    git config core.sparseCheckout true